sensu/sensu-ansible/docs/single_master.md

 redis_host: master.cmacr.ae
 sensu_api_host: master.cmacr.ae
 ```
-This will tell your entire environment that if they're looking to communicate with RabbitMQ, Redis, or the Sensu API, they can talk to `master.cmacr.ae`.
+This will tell your entire environment that if they're looking to communicate with RabbitMQ, redis, or the Sensu API, they can talk to `master.cmacr.ae`.
 Of course, if you're just distributing Sensu to just the `zones` group or `some_other_group`, the same could be set in `group_vars/zones.yml`/`group_vars/some_other_group.yml`.